Reduced-order models of wall shear stress patterns in the left atrial appendage from a data-augmented atrial database: Methods

-To define the boundary conditions for the LAA infero-superior coordinate $\delta_{LAA}$, a user selected the ostium line and the LAA tip line that run from the superior to the inferior LAA.
-Then, the superior and inferior lines of the LAA region were automatically defined as can be seen in Figure \ref{fig:ulaac_bc}.
-The MV annulus was identified as the largest connected edge list.
+\rebuttal{The procedure to define the mentioned boundary lines was as follows.
+The ostium line and the LAA tip line were defined as the shortest geodesic path between some user-defined points.
+The MV annulus (purple line in Figure \ref{fig:ulaac_bc}) was identified as the largest list of connected atrial edges.
 The minimum geodesic distance \cite{crane2013geodesics} was then calculated between each node belonging to the ostium line and the nearest node belonging to the MV annulus.
-The nearest and farthest ostium points from the MV annulus were used to divide the ostium line into two segments.
-The midpoints of these segments were used to divide the ostium into anterior and posterior ostium segments (Figure \ref{subfig:ulaac_bcs_a}).
-Finally, the LAA lines superior and inferior were defined as the shortest geodesic path between the intersection of these ostium segments and the ends of the LAA tip line (Figure \ref{subfig:ulaac_bcs_b}).
+The ostium points nearest and farthest to the MV annulus (green and red points in Figure \ref{subfig:ulaac_bcs_a}) were used to divide the ostium contour into two auxiliary sections, whose midpoints were used to divide the ostium into anterior and posterior segments (orange and yellow lines in Figure \ref{subfig:ulaac_bcs_a}, respectively).
+Finally, the superior and inferior LAA lines were defined as the shortest geodesic paths between the anterior and posterior ostium segments and the ends of the LAA tip line (dark and light blue lines in Figure \ref{fig:ulaac_bc}, respectively).}

-The anteroposterior coordinate $\gamma_{LAA}$ was constructed between the previously defined ostium and the LAA tip lines of the LAA region.
-In this case, it was necessary to identify the anterior and posterior LAA regions to divide the mesh after solving the Laplacian equation.
-For this purpose, the anterior LAA region was defined as the surface mesh contained by the following connected path: the superior LAA line, the tip line, the inferior LAA line, and the anterior ostium.
-Similarly, the posterior LAA region was defined as the surface mesh contained by the connected path formed by the superior LAA line, the tip line, the inferior LAA line, and the posterior ostium.
-These regions are shown in Figure \ref{subfig:ulaac_bcs_b}.
+\rebuttal{The superior-inferior coordinate $\delta_{LAA}$ was then calculated by solving the Laplace equation $\nabla^2 \delta_{LAA} = 0$, setting the superior and inferior lines as boundary conditions ($\delta_{LAA}|_{\text{sup}}=0$, $\delta_{LAA}|_{\text{inf}}=1$).
+Similarly, the anteroposterior coordinate $\gamma_{LAA}$ was constructed between the previously defined ostium and the LAA tip lines.
+In this case, dividing the atrial mesh into its anterior and posterior regions was necessary before solving the Laplacian equation.
+The anterior LAA region (marked green in Figure \ref{subfig:ulaac_bcs_b}) was defined as the surface mesh contained by the superior LAA line, the tip line, the inferior LAA line, and the anterior ostium.
+Similarly, the posterior LAA region (marked salmon in Figure \ref{subfig:ulaac_bcs_b}) was defined as the surface mesh contained by the superior LAA line, the tip line, the inferior LAA line, and the posterior ostium.
+Then, the anteroposterior coordinate $\gamma_{LAA}$ was calculated by solving the Laplace equation $\nabla^2 \Psi = 0$, setting the anterior and posterior ostium as boundary conditions ($\Psi|_{\text{ant}}=0$, $\Psi|_{\text{post}}=1$).}